Skip to content

 Peak window: Sounkyo Gorge is at full colour late September through mid-October.
 At the summit of Kurodake, colour begins as early as the third week of September — among the earliest in the entire country.

 Beyond the foliage, Hokkaido carries a cultural depth that most itineraries overlook.
-The Upopoy National Ainu Museum in Shiraoi — about an hour from Sapporo by JR — opened in 2020 and is the most significant new cultural institution in Japan this decade.
-It tells the story of the Ainu people, Hokkaido's indigenous inhabitants, through objects, performances and living demonstrations.
+The Upopoy National Ainu Museum in Shiraoi — about an hour from Sapporo by JR — opened in 2020 as Japan's first national museum dedicated to the Ainu, Hokkaido's indigenous people.
+It tells their story through objects, performances and living demonstrations.
 It's worth a half-day detour before or after the gorge.

 Nikko: Shrines, Waterfalls and a Three-Week Cascade (Mid-October – Early November)